geoidapp/geoidapp.github.io/docs/faqs/index.md

 ### Why there is not a GUI yet?

 Because I'm kinda perfectionist!
-I hate Matlab GUIDE, so I stuck with the command line version, until we figure a way to make a nice GUI.
+I hate Matlab GUIDE, so we stuck with the command line version, until we figure a way to make a nice GUI.
 We have different choices, Microsoft Visual Studio is in the top of them.
 We have a GUI for the mobile version, and it's really cool supporting Google's Material Design concepts.
 We will have a web version very soon, and it'll definitely come with a nice styling.

+### Will you ever get married to her?
+Even after all these sacrifice?

+I'll let you know.
+Hopefully, yes :D